arojunior/react-hooks-composition-proposal/README.md

 export default AppContainer;
 ```

-Just one HOC and all of the responsabilities are clear.
+Just one HOC and all of the responsibilities are clear.
 With this kind of implementation, we can easily test the `AppComponent.js` as a pure component:

 ```javascript